White House Reconstruction: Project definition

 During 1949, the investigations were completed, the architectural and engineering design was finalized, and cost estimates concluded that the early estimate of $1 million was inadequate.
-In addition to simply replacing the interior, the mansion was to be modernized, the Third Floor expanded, two basement levels added, and there would be a major expansion of underground spaces for air conditioning and other services.
+In addition to simply replacing the interior, the mansion was to be modernized, the third floor expanded, two basement levels added, and there would be a major expansion of underground spaces for air conditioning and other services.
 The total number of rooms was nearly doubled to 132.

-There was significant debate among Congressional committee members considering the project, including many in Congress who were outwardly hostile towards the president.
+There was significant debate among congressional committee members considering the project, including many in Congress who were outwardly hostile toward the president.
 Both Trumans lobbied in favor of preserving the exterior walls intact.
 Eleanor Roosevelt wrote a newspaper column advocating for its preservation, and the White House Architect also expressed his support.

 The desire to seek the most economic solution was weighed against the costs of maintaining the White House's historic presence.
 In the autumn of 1949, Congress authorized funding of $5.4 million ($61.4 million in 2021 dollars) for the entire project to reconstruct the White House while keeping the exterior walls in place.

 Key participants

-The reconstruction project was notable for both its complexity as well as the prominence and importance of the White House and its occupants to the country.